Enapter/enapter-cli/README.md

 ### Build from source

-The following command builds enapter binary:
+You should have [installed Go tools](https://golang.org/doc/install).
+Then you can build CLI via the following command:
 ```
 ./build.sh
 ```

-Or you can pass custom output path:
+Also you can pass custom output path:
 ```
 ./build.sh /usr/local/bin/enapter
 ```